 - Implement the new guidelines on a trial and learning basis to learn what works well and what needs to be changed.
 The goal behind the task is to convey to the employees that the new work approach will be set over time.

 The pandemic lockdowns brought about an abrupt shift to the work culture, which was previously thought to be unfeasible.
-As shown by numerous surveys, companies can adopt remote working successfully to improve productivity and wellbeing of employees while still maintaining organizational profits or exceeding it.
+As shown by numerous surveys, companies can adopt remote working successfully to improve the productivity and well-being of employees while still maintaining organizational profits or exceeding them.